-SHARE IN THE JOY OF PROVIDING FAMILIES WITH CHILDREN A HOME!
+SHARE IN THE JOY OF PROVIDING FAMILIES WITH A HOME!

-Volunteering opportunities are available in a variety of capacities.
-Please call Oana at (831) 728-5649 x107 to express your interest in volunteering at PVSS.
+Volunteer opportunities are available in a variety of capacities.
+Please complete the Volunteer Interest form or call Benna at (831) 728-5649 x107 to express your interest in volunteering at PVSS.

 See what some of our volunteers have to say!